What is a Network? | Exploring Computer Networking Components

 Networking efficiently centralizes and distributes data within an organization.
 As a result, it provides info to users who request it.

-Networking makes interacting with others, having video calls, and doing possible.
+Networking makes interacting with others, having video calls, and doing so possible.
 It lets you check online buying, money, and real-time data transfer.

 Add a Comment